Advocate more Effectively by Understanding the Public School Hierarchy

 Public School Hierarchy

 The next step would be to include the LEA (Local Education Agency) designee.
-This is a person at the meeting that has the authority to allocate resources and approve the IEP, and to facilitate individual problem solving as appropriate.
+This is a person at the meeting who has the authority to allocate resources and approve the IEP, and to facilitate individual problem solving as appropriate.
 This MAY require an IEP team meeting.

 When an IEP team requires additional support, district personnel are assigned to assist as needed to resolve specific issues.